 If you are new here, welcome!
 I’m a homeschool, homebirth, homemade mom of 5 boys.
 Check out my about page to meet me and my family.

-Why Do I Need a Homeschool Why?
+Why Do I Need a Homeschool Mission Statement?

 Home education is more than just the Three Rs: Reading, Writing, and ‘Rithmetic.
 Home education affects each member of the family, the way the home is arranged, the way daily life ebbs and flows, and how the family socialize.